 Read about how to maintain the integrity of the corporate veil between you and your inspection company in order to avoid unwanted liability in the latest article by InterNACHI General Counsel Mark Cohen: How to Sign a Contract on Behalf of a Corporation or LLC.

-For Canadian and other French-speaking members, post this InterNACHI consumer article on your website, which has been newly translated into French and discusses the hazards and precautions for dealing with household electricity: La Sécurité Électrique.
+For inspectors who have Spanish-speaking clients and work with Spanish-speaking real estate professionals, post this article on your website, which has been newly translated into Spanish and discusses the problems with and remedies for household dust mites: Inspección por Presencia de Ácaros del Polvo.